quintans/eventsourcing/README.md

 LIMIT 100
 ```

+Unfortunately clock skews can be bigger than 1s, although this is unlikely.
+Also, events that depend on others will have an accumulated delay due to the time delay applied to the query.

+Because of the concerns above I ended up using a different solution.
+Whenever we publish an event to a MQ we mark the event record as published with the sequence value returned by the MQ.
+It is assumed that the a monotonic sequence is returned.
+Systems like NATS JetStream or Apache Pulsar, return a monotonic number on publish.

-This polling strategy can be used both with SQL and NoSQL databases, like Postgresql or MongoDB, to name a few.
+This kind of polling strategy can be used both with SQL and NoSQL databases, like Postgresql or MongoDB, to name a few.

 Advantages:
 * Easy to implement

 Disadvantages
 * Network costs.
 If the data is updated infrequently we will be polling with no results.
 On the other hand, if the data change frequency is hight then there will be no difference.
-* events that depend on others will have an accumulated delay due to the time delay applied to the query.

 ### NoSQL